Experiencing an Ashram in Rishikesh, Uttarakhand.

 I’ve come to realise that part of what draws me back to India is that it is a country full of – and place for – seekers.
 If India is the land of seekers, Rishikesh is the beating heart and soul of India.
 Rishikesh is also the Yoga capital of the world.

 I mean there’s even a train running between Haridwar (gateway to Rishikesh) and Delhi called the Yoga Express.
 I don’t recommend you take it though: it takes 4 hours longer than the Shatabdi express trains to plough the same route.
+Want to do train travel like a pro in India?
+You need this guide.

 What visitors mean by “Rishikesh” is the area of Laxman Jhula and Tapovan, a few miles north of Rishikesh town itself.
 Two bridges span the vibrantly emerald Ganges that runs between the cliffs here: the Laxman Jhula Bridge and the Ram Jhula Bridge.